phantomion/hub-deployment/ansible/README.md

 # Ansible
-This folder contains ansible to provision a hub and any number of workers.
+This folder contains Ansible playbooks to provision a hub and any number of workers.

+Key points
-You cannot run the worker(s) on the hub node.
+- Workers must not be run on the hub node.

-Right now this expects an external s3 store and postgresql database.

-To use it provide a hosts file and change the settings in the files in vars.

-You should have a pre-shared private key to log in to the hosts you're expecting to access or provide access mechanisms through the hosts file.

-Licenses: place a hub.txt and a setinit.wps in the license/ folder

-Then run all.sh or ansible-playbook main.yaml.
+- Provide a `hosts` file (inventory) and update variables in `vars/` as needed.
+- Ensure you have SSH access to target hosts (pre-shared private key or another mechanism).

+Flow
+1. Prepare infrastructure (for example with `terraform/aws_route53`).
+2. After Terraform completes copy the generated `hosts` file into this directory.
+3. Review and set values in `vars/*` (for example `vars/common.yaml`, `vars/ldap.yaml`, `vars/license.yaml`).
+4. Update `vars/license.yaml` with a valid `auth_code` before running: generate it at https://admin.altairone.com/updateprofile in the "Authorized Machines" tab and place the code as `license.auth_code`.
+5. Run `./all.sh` to provision.

 ## Hosts example (AWS)